 As families head back into workplace more days per week and take part in other activities as gathering together has become more feasible, there's still the matter of managing a pet's routine.
 From visits to keep a pet's behavioral medication doses on track, respite care for separation anxiety (SA) and more, find out why credentialed dog trainers and behavioral consultants, veterinarians and veterinary behaviorists recommend partnering with me.

-Accepting firm reservations into late-spring, 2023
+Accepting firm reservations into spring, 2024

 overnight sitting services

 for those pets needing extra tending & supervision at night

 Who doesn't love extra company at night?
 For some family pets, they just fare better when a trusted caregiver is there overnight.
 This is where I come in.
 Overnight pet sitting stays are an option that I provide to families for pets of any age, whether their health is stable or delicate.
 As the primary focus of the service that I provide, staying in the pet's own home overnight coupled daytime coverage lends:

 -- peace of mind and much-needed respite for families with pets who require support due to age or fragile health while ensuring that their pet’s emotional well-being and care plan is maintained by an experienced and Certified Animal Hospice Practitioner (CAHP)